CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13) sort | uniq -u => takes a list of words and prints only words that appears only once.

 14) grep -i "root" /etc/passwd => this displays lines containing the pattern "root" from the file /etc/passwd.

+15) grep -c -i "bin" /etc/passwd => this displays the number of lines that contains the pattern "bin" inthe file /etc/passwd.